RichieWan9/decompile/README.md

-Decompile a android apk or a optimized odex apk compiled with user tag.
+Decompile a android apk, framework jar or a optimized odex apk compiled with user tag.

-Usage: decompile [options] <apk-file|odex-file>
+Usage: decompile [options] <apk-file|jar-file|odex-file>

   -f <framewrok-odexs-dir>, --fodexs=<framework-odexs-dir>
                         -- the base folder to look for the framework odex